dtinblack/dtinblack.github.io/_posts/2016-09-26-engineering-business-leadership.md

 ---
 layout: post
 title: Engineering Business Leadership
-description: "Engineering skills that can lead a business."
+description: "Engineering skills that can be used to lead a business."
 modified: 2017-03-26
 tags: [engineering, business leadership, change management]
 ---